CITY LAKE PARK > CIVIC

 CM@Risk

-• Because of this need, Samet was chosen to renovate a 6,800 SF gymnasium slated to be a community center/multipurpose space with assembly rooms, kitchen, restrooms, and office space.
-Included in the project is renovating the swimming pool, pool deck with added lawn, pool locker rooms, stage, plaza, and event space as well as expanded parking.
-A pedestrian bridge will connect Bicentennial Greenway and Piedmont Environmental Center with additional pedestrian connections surrounding the park.
+In response to this need, Samet was selected to refurbish a 6,800 square foot gymnasium, envisioned as a community center and multipurpose space.
+This facility would house assembly rooms, a kitchen, restrooms, and office space.
+The project also included upgrades to the swimming pool, pool deck, locker rooms, stage, plaza, and event space, along with expanded parking.
+A pedestrian bridge is planned to connect the Bicentennial Greenway and Piedmont Environmental Center, with additional pedestrian paths around the park.